 Karwendel cable car top station is the starting point of different Mittenwald-Karwendel hiking trails.
 The routes vary in difficulty; regardless if you’re a beginner or already an adrenaline junkie, you’ll get the kind of mountain fun you desire.

-Before you come to the top station, be sure to acquire a map and the route information from the Karwendel ticket office in the valley.
+Before you come to the top station, acquire a map and route information from the Karwendel ticket office in the valley.
 If you need some guidance in hiking, you can book a tour from the Alpenwelt-Karwendel website.